 Thread

-Based on the Thread protocol, the smart home mesh network supports multiple application layer protocol those are based on IP protocols, ensuring high scalability and security to guarantee stable and reliable whole-home connectivity.
+Based on the Thread protocol, the smart home mesh network is compatible with multiple IP-based application layer protocols, using high scalability and security to guarantee stable and reliable whole-home connectivity.

 Thread is a low-power wireless mesh networking technology built on open standard IP protocols, designed specifically for smart homes and the Internet of Things (IoT).
-It supports reliable, cost-effective, and low-energy communication between devices.
-Thread utilizes the IEEE 802.15.4 standard for its PHY and MAC layers, combined with 6LoWPAN technology (IPv6 over Low-Power Wireless Personal Area Networks), to ensure excellent compatibility with IPv6 devices such as smartphones, computers, and internet infrastructure.
+It enables reliable, cost-effective, and low-energy communication between devices.
+Its underlying layer adopts the PHY and MAC layers of the IEEE 802.15.4 standard, combined with 6LoWPAN technology (IPv6 adaptation protocol for Low-Power Wireless Personal Area Networks), ensuring seamless compatibility with various IPv6 devices such as smartphones, computers, and internet infrastructure.

 Application Scenario